-On September 3rd, 2016 the Vikings gave the Eagles a 1st rounder in 2017 (Derek Barnett) and a 4th rounder in 2018.
-In 2016 he went on to play 15 games completing 71% of his passes for 3,871 yards and a 20:5 TD:INT ratio, leaving his injury-prone reputation behind and returning to the role of starting quarterback and the Vikings finished the season 8-8.
+On September 3rd, 2016 the Vikings gave the Eagles a 1st rounder in 2017 (Derek Barnett) and a 4th rounder in 2018 for former first overall pick Sam Bradford.
+In 2016 he went on to play 15 games completing 71% of his passes for 3,877 yards and a 20:5 TD:INT ratio, leaving his injury-prone reputation behind and returning to the role of starting quarterback and the Vikings finished the season 8-8.
 After getting out to a fast start in 2017 he got hurt during the 2nd game and finished his season with a 74% completion percentage and a 3:0 touchdown to interception ratio.

 March 31st, Case Keenum signs a 1-year deal with the Minnesota Vikings worth $2 million dollars with added incentive bonuses.
 Keenum took over after Bradford got hurt week 2 and the Vikings were rolling with him at quarterback.
 In 15 games this year with Minnesota Keenum completed 67% of his passes for 3,547 yards and 22 Tds.
 He threw 7 interceptions which was a few more than Bradford but he also helped lead the Vikings to a 13-3 record which was good for the No. 2 seed in the NFC this season.